Questions? Call0808 196 1942orMessage us

 Treatment planning

-At your treatment planning appointment, we'll explain your treatment in full and take you through your regime of fertility drugs and how to use them.
-You'll have the opportunity to ask any questions you have before treatment starts.
+At your treatment planning appointment, we'll carry out a fertility assessment, explain your treatment in full and take you through your regime of fertility drugs and how to use them.

 Who might consider donor treatment?